 ABOUT THE AUTHOR

 Stephanie brings a fresh new marketing perspective with her background in social media, communications, and radio broadcasting.
-Stephanie is passionate about helping schools stay ahead of their marketing goals by tracking new trends and developments.
+She is a co-producer for the FinalsiteFM podcast network and is passionate about helping schools stay ahead of their marketing goals by tracking new trends and developments.
 She is also a practicing singer/songwriter and loves to expand her creativity in DIY projects.